Advocating for Spiritual Care in Palliative Care

 According to this definition, spirituality is intrinsic to being human--whether formally religious or not, every person has a spirituality.
 Thus, when confronting a new diagnosis or facing the challenges of living with a serious illness, a person's spirituality inevitably comes to the fore.
 Building on this belief, palliative care teams are interdisciplinary including physicians, nurses, social workers, and chaplains as the spiritual care specialists on the team.
 Yet, even though a fully staffed interdisciplinary team is the recognized standard of care, many palliative care teams do not have an integrated chaplain member.

 According to National Palliative Care Registry data, while palliative care program penetration across the US health care system continues to grow, the percent of palliative care programs with complete interdisciplinary teams is still well below 50%.

 Of the 56% of palliative care programs lacking a complete interdisciplinary team, 70% of those report not having a chaplain team member.

-The Coalition seeks to address this staffing gap through our educational offerings, promotion of best practices, and the "Integrating Spiritual Care in Palliative Care Goals of Care Conversations" project.
+The Coalition seeks to address this staffing gap through our educational offerings, and the promotion of best practices through our spirituality toolkit.